 Mechanisms for integrating S&T in disasters

 Regarding the use of S&T products, members in attendance agreed that many mapping materials are of great use.
-Examples included open source maps and GIS layers, like OpenStreetMap; paper maps during disaster response and recoveryGOES-16, which provides critical data for storm forecasters, especially when radar capabilities fail; social media, which provides a wealth of data that can provide situational awareness, helps mapping response, and identifies locations of assets and areas needing aid.
+Examples included open source maps and GIS layers, like OpenStreetMap; paper maps during disaster response and recovery.
+Other capabilities discussed include the GOES-16 satellite, which provides critical data for storm forecasters, especially when local doppler radar capabilities fail; and social media, which provides a wealth of data that can provide situational awareness, helps mapping response, and identifies locations of assets and areas needing aid.

 Members also discussed the importance of formally integrating scientists into disaster preparation efforts.
 Integrating policy and science experts into emergency operations centers effectively demonstrates the pace at which data needs to be processed and at what level it needs to be presented.
 This experience not only sets expectations more effectively, but it also increases the uptake of S&T information by the EOC staff.
 The integration of science experts into the EOCs allows for the right information to be delivered to right people at the right time.